HermannKroll/NarrativeIntelligence/README.md

 - [Narrative Annotation](https://github.com/HermannKroll/NarrativeAnnotation): Pharmaceutical entity linking, entity handling, entity resolving (name to id)
 - [KGExtractionToolbox](https://github.com/HermannKroll/KGExtractionToolbox): Basic entity linking methods / information extraction / pipelines for automatisation

+We configured the Narrative Service on Ubuntu LTS 22.04.
+The following documentation for shell commands and path is designed for Ubuntu.

 The project does not need root privileges.
 So for running the service, create a dedicated user, e.g., pubpharm on your server.
 ```